computablelabs/compspec/TopLevelSpec.md

 step SNARK/STARK".
 Then a sequence of gradient descent steps can be broken into a chain of SNARKs.
 Using parallelization tricks (cite CODA), this means that a sequence of `t` gradient descent steps can be verified in time `O(log t)`.

+One possibility is to implement an automatic differentiator program in C. Then the state transition circuit would be one step of the automatic differentiator.
+Then gradient descent could be parallelized out.

 ## Case Studies